 While there is a wide debate about whether or not these extraction methods are safe, heat is a natural and worry-free alternative that isn’t debatable.
 It is also far less complicated.

 There is a reason that this rosin technique has many hopeful cannabis corporations upset.
 They invested thousands of dollars in complicated CO2 and butane extraction setups, only to find this technique after.
-The process is easy, affordable, and completely accessible to consumers.
+The process is easy, affordable, and completely accessible to consumers who want to make their own healthy rosin extracts in the comfort of their home.